cycle touring

 For a completely different style of cycle touring, we’ve returned again and again to the island of Mallorca in the Mediterranean.
 Cycling round Mallorca in Spring or Autumn is relaxing and easy.
 There are plenty of friendly seaside hotels still open, quiet roads, lovely scenery, and lots of places to stop en-route for a rest, a snack, or even a swim.

 We always bring our Brompton folding bikes on the plane from the UK.
-It takes seconds to fold them up, they’re small enough to take on a bus or in a café, and they can easily carry our luggage between overnight stops.
+It takes seconds to fold them up, they’re small enough to take on a bus or into a café, and they can easily carry our minimalist luggage between overnight stops.

 Mallorca is the perfect ‘credit-card-touring’ destination.
 We hope it will quickly recover from this coronavirus, even though we might not return ourselves.